socphoenix/lemmy_nhl_bot/README.md

         that displays time left, goals broken up by period, shots on goal broken up by period, if a team is on the powerplay, any video highlights the api will give, and after the game adds a recap to the game post before unpinning the post.

+    ** note on bots.
+Current version will check and only start/run stats/standings beginning in October.

 ### run daemon

 Linux: